jcurl/RJCP.DLL.SerialPortStream/BUILD.md

 ## 3. Developer

-### 3.1. .NET Framework SDK Project

 This project uses the newest Microsoft SDK Project format, which is simpler and easier to write.
 It has been modified from the original to require explicit inclusion of files (this is for safety reasons to ensure that unexpected files do not get included).

-The library targets .NET 4.0, .NET 4.5, .NET Standard 1.5; where as the unit tests are using NUnit 3.x and target .NET 4.0, .NET 4.5 and .NET Core App 3.1 (LTS).
+The library targets .NET 4.0, .NET 4.5, .NET Core 6.0, 8.0.

-When adding files, you'll need to look and modify the `.csproj` files directly, Visual Studio 2019 will likely not be able to put the files in the correct `<ItemGroup/>`.
+When adding files, you'll need to look and modify the `.csproj` files directly, Visual Studio 2022 will likely not be able to put the files in the correct `<ItemGroup/>`.

-### 3.2. .NET Standard 2.1

-This project also targets .NET Standard 2,1.
-There are some features that are available in .NET 4.x that are not available in .NET Standard 2.1, and so there are replacement libraries in the `System` folder, which are not otherwise needed.

-#### 3.2.1.
-Logging in Unit Tests

-The Unit Tests for .NET Standard 2.1 is run by compiling for .NET Core App 3.1.
-In .NET Framework, logging is done using the `TraceSource` which doesn't work well in .NET Core, and so the unit test cases obtain a solution from the project `RJCP.DLL.Trace` with its own implementation and can log using the NUnit Logger.